bbauska/W3Cx-3of5/README.md

 Setting the video to 100% width and height results in different behavior:
 <ul>
-<li>100% means 100% of the size of the \<body\> tag.</li>
+<li>100% means 100% of the size of the &lt;body&gt; tag.</li>
-<li>The body tag\'s width is 100% of the browser window width, so the video is always full width.</li>
+<li>The body tag's width is 100% of the browser window width, so the video is always full width.</li>
-<li>The body tag\'s height, however, is determined by the size of its children: the body tag\'s height grows and shrinks to accommodate the size of the children.</li>
+<li>The body tag's height, however, is determined by the size of its children: the body tag's height grows and shrinks to accommodate the size of the children.</li>
 <li>If the browser window is made wide and short, the video is full width, the height is taller than the window, and part of the video is not visible.
 It seems that just using % does not get us the same effect.</li>
 </ul>